w3f/Grants-Program/applications/NuLink.md

 ## Additional Information :heavy_plus_sign:

 We have discussed this project  with NuCypher core team and get some technical support from NuCypher team.
+The client of watcher nodes would be implemented indepently and not funded by this proposal.
+We would develop the watcher network along with NuCypher team to provide such functionality.